loader image

 As educators, ICSN has the opportunity to observe and interact with children in meaningful ways.
 Therefore, we are in a unique position to identify children who need help and protection.
 Because of this, we have a professional, legal, and ethical obligation to identify and report cases of neglect or abuse and to take steps to ensure that the child and family gets the support services needed to remedy any situation.

-ICSN’s Child Safeguarding Policy is strictly aligned with the Thai Child Protection Act (B.E.
+Policy Alignment: ICSN's Child Safeguarding Policy is strictly aligned with the Thai Child Protection Act (B.E.
 2546) and the United Nations Convention on the Rights of the Child, of which Thailand is a signatory.
-We view our compliance with these laws not merely as a legal requirement, but as a vital part of our mission to equip students to thrive and “achieve more” in a secure, Christ-centered community.
+We view our compliance not merely as a legal requirement, but as a vital part of our mission to equip students to thrive in a secure, Christ-centered community.

 The Pillars of Child Safeguarding at ICSN